 Multiple payment options

 A good merchant processing company will enable you to offer a variety of payment methods for your customers.
-In addition to credit cards, you’ll be able to provide options for e-check payments, as well as payments through mobile apps.
+In addition to credit cards, you’ll be able to provide options for e-check payments and payments through mobile apps.

-If you’d like to enjoy all the benefits of being able to provide easy, streamlined credit card payments for your customers, Bankcard can help.
+If you’d like to enjoy all the benefits of providing easy, streamlined credit card payments for your customers, Bankcard can help.
 Bankcard specializes in helping high-risk merchant accounts get the payment processing services they need, so they can offer convenient payment platforms and invoicing services for their customers.

-In addition, Bankcard can help your company boost sales and reduce chargebacks, as well as eliminate tedious bookkeeping every month.
-To find out what we can do for your business, be sure to contact us for a free consultation.
+In addition, Bankcard can help your company boost sales, reduce chargebacks, and eliminate tedious bookkeeping every month.
+To find out what we can do for your business, contact us for a free consultation.
 We’ll show you how our experts can help your business get the payment processing services it needs and deserves.